Usage¶

 task open

-Additional usage information is available via —-help on the command line.
+Additional usage information is available via —-help

-Shell Aliases
+Shell Aliases¶

 The defaults may not work for you.
 Shell aliases are cheap and easy.
 Define a different project directory from bash:

-export TASK_PROJECT_DIR=${HOME}/myprettyneatprojectdir”
+export TASK_PROJECT_DIR=“${HOME}/myprettyneatprojectdir”

 # List tasks in current project